As an Amazon Associate, I earn from qualifying purchases.

 Why in the world would you dump a bunch of sugar into something you are very likely to drizzle (drench?) in syrup?

 Whole Wheat Waffles are one of my favorite go-to easy make-ahead breakfasts.
-I highly recommend you make a double or triple batch of waffles as part of your weekly easy healthy meal prep.
+I highly recommend you make a double or triple batch of waffles as part of your weekly easy meal prep.

 What to Serve With Waffles